+Dorothy and Bill discussed, argued.
 Dorothy and Bill discussed, argued, worried about it for a whole year.
 Dorothy's parents went blithely about their own business.
 It was "just a romance" to them.
 They liked Bill tremendously; they thought some day he'd make Dorothy a fine husband.
 Some day.
 Then one night Dorothy and Bill really had it out.